A job description (JD) is the first impression you’re creating on a potential candidate.

 Marketing Manager’s Key Responsibilities:

 - Expanding a strategy that will maximize the profits and market share but also considers customer satisfaction.

 - Working along with the creative team.

 - Developing guide briefs and creative direction to connect the aim for all the advertising and public communications, including print, digital, and video assets.

 - Try your hands on various experiments with a variety of organic and paid acquisition channels.
-This includes content formation, content curation, pay per click campaigns, event management, publicity, social media, lead generation campaigns, copy writing, performance analysis.
+This includes content formation, content curation, pay-per-click campaigns, event management, publicity, social media, lead generation campaigns, copywriting, and performance analysis.

 - Construct marketing programs to hold up specific marketing objectives across different channels and segments in support of our overall strategic marketing plan.